Skip to content

 Taking an “interactive first” mindset is a great way to help you keep social media engagement at the forefront of your content creation process.
 When you focus on interactive posts, you’re intentionally thinking about ways to get your audience involved.

-Our best tip: Think back to your why.
+Our top tip: Think back to your why.

 Why do you want to post content in the first place?
-For many brands, the final answer is to grow sales.
+For many brands, the final answer is to increase sales.
 To do this, though, brands first need to focus on generating social media marketing content that people notice and like.
-As more people engage with your content, you can get to know their likes, dislikes, preferences, and other key details.
+As more people engage with your content, you can get to know their preferences and start to create more content that they respond to favorably.

 The more you get to know your audience, the more you can deliver on their expectations.
 Interactive media encourages engagement so that you can discover more about the people who follow you on social media.
 Using these insights to build out your social media calendar is a great way to ensure you always have something to share.

 For example, let’s say you want to create interactive posts for Facebook.
 You decide to build your content around popular social holidays, such as National Pet Day or Popcorn Lover’s Day.
-Your interactive Facebook posts might be voting on the best popcorn flavors, or the best pet pic submitted by your internal staff, for example.
+Your interactive Facebook posts might be asking people to vote on the best popcorn flavors, or the best pet pic submitted by your employees, for example.

 You can use interactive memes to connect with your audience, too.
 One popular example that gets people heated is deciding the “correct” placement for a toilet paper roll.
 You can post a meme image that shows both options and let your audience weigh in.